 A dehiscence is a reopened wound that has come apart at the “seams.”
 The cause may be a wound infection, a wound injury, poor wound healing, or failure of the whatever material was used to close the wound (sutures, staples, etc).

 The edges of the wound that are separating may have redness or swelling, drainage or even tissue coming from the wound.
-Some risk factors for dehiscence include abdominal surgery, exertion after surgery, diabetes, obesity, HIV infection and the presence of synthetic surgical mesh.
+Some risk factors for infection leading to dehiscence include abdominal surgery, exertion after surgery, diabetes, obesity, HIV infection and the presence of synthetic surgical mesh.
 Mesh is a factor because bacteria like to congregate near the surface of the implant.
-(See Wound Infection Complication)

 Normal wounds heal from the outside in but dehisced wounds heal from the inside out and take much longer to heal—but they do heal eventually with good care.
 Treatment includes gauze packings, frequent dressing changes, and resting the area affected.
 Every other stitch might be removed to allow for better drainage.
 If drainage does not get out, it can create a tunnel through the affected area as it tries to surface and drain.
 (Surgeons often place rubber or plastic drains while the would is beginning to heal to help it find the surface.)
 Large wounds are packed with sterile dressing which is changed routinely, often by a wound care specialist or nurse.
 The wound may be cultured and antibiotics, tylenol or non steroidal anti-inflammatory medications may be prescribed.
 Occasionally, the wound is repaired surgically.

 Dietary changes may be recommended in order to build up your body’s ability to fight infection and a physical therapist may visit to help you return to normal activities as soon as possible.
 The best thing you can do for your body is to take plenty of fluids and rest, giving it a chance to heal.